salaboy/from-monolith-to-k8s/kind/README.md

 app-fmtok8s-email-rest-7c8f54f6d9-s5ztz    1/1     Running     0          7m22s
 ```

-When yo0u  get all the pods up and running, you should be able to access the application pointing your browser to: http://localhost
+When you  get all the pods up and running, you should be able to access the application pointing your browser to: http://localhost

 ## Other options